qiubaiying/qiubaiying.github.io/_posts/2020-08-29-P-Minimizer.md

 ---
 layout:     post
-title:      PaperSharing - Minimizer was first proposed
+title:      PaperSharing - Minimizer, a representativa of a set of kmers
 subtitle:   2004 Bioinformatics
 date:       2020-08-29
 author:     Xuan